lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 Overflow has a good guide on creating a [minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve).

-You have to be precise.
+You ave to be precise.
 Do not simply dump all possible information that might be relevant.
 Vague questions receive vague answers.
 Being precise is useful for at least three reasons.
 One: being seen to invest effort in simplifying the question makes it more likely you'll get an answer, Two: simplifying